Roles are used for both users and groups, and are global across all databases in the SQream cluster. For a

 CREATE permissions on

-PUBLIC schema by default, therefore, new users can
+PUBLIC schema by default, therefore, newly created user roles are granted

 Many database administrators find it useful to group user roles together.
 By grouping users, permissions can be granted to, or revoked from a group with one command.
 In SQream DB, this is done by creating a group role, granting permissions to it, and then assigning users to that group role.